 Portrait

-Steve Chapman is the chief executive officer of Natera, a global leader in cell-free DNA and genetic testing in oncology, women’s health and organ health.
-He also serves on the company’s board of directors.
+Steve Chapman is the chief executive officer of Natera and serves on the company’s board of directors.

 Before his appointment as CEO in 2019, Chapman held a number of other leadership positions at Natera including chief operating officer.
 Earlier in his career, he worked at Genzyme Genetics.
 He began his career as a researcher in the department of human genetics at the University of California Los Angeles (UCLA), where he designed arrays identifying SNPs associated with multiple sclerosis.

-In 2024, Chapman was named one of the top healthcare technology CEOs by Healthcare Technology Report, as well as “BioTechnology Innovator of the Year” by BioTech Breakthrough.
+Chapman serves on the board of directors for the American Clinical Laboratories Association (ACLA).
+In 2024, he was named one of the top healthcare technology CEOs by Healthcare Technology Report, as well as “BioTechnology Innovator of the Year” by BioTech Breakthrough.
 He has been a guest on CNBC and other shows and podcasts to share more about Natera’s impact on patient care in the field of personalized genetic testing and diagnostics.
-Chapman has also authored multiple scientific papers.
+He has also authored multiple scientific papers.

-He holds a BS in Microbiology, Immunology, and Molecular Genetics from UCLA, where he graduated with honors.
+Chapman holds a bachelor’s degree in microbiology, immunology, and molecular genetics from UCLA, where he graduated with honors.

 Portrait